 Kashoen Boutique Ginza.Tokyu Plaza Ginza.
 Matsuya Ginza.
 Suzunoya Ginza.
 Sanrio World Ginza.
 Toriba Coffee Ginza….
 These are just a few of the luxury malls here but I think you get the idea.
 So pack your credit card (or better yet, leave it at home!), don your best attire and window shop like you’re gonna buy it!

-A visit to Ginza is best on weekend afternoons when the main street is closed and becomes a large pedestrian zone, I guess they have to make the common people feel welcome sometimes…
+A visit to Ginza is best on weekend afternoons when the main street is closed and becomes a large pedestrian zone; I guess they have to make the ordinary people feel welcome sometimes…

 Kawaii, or the Japanese obsession with cuteness, is in full force at the Kawaii Monster Cafe – found in the already bizarre Harajuku district.
 Best described as a child’s psychedelic dreams come to life with plenty of vivid colors and sounds, the Kawaii Monster Cafe is one of the most popular things to do in Harajuku.